Table of Contents

 There are many components that go into building a high-end gaming PC.
 The quality and compatibility of those components need to be carefully considered and accounted for.
 But what truly drives the graphical quality and visual fidelity of the games you play is the GPU.
 For many, a simple mid-range GTX 1060 will suffice.
 However, PC gaming enthusiasts want the best and most powerful GPUs.
-For this reason, we have decided to review the best high-end graphics cards that will maximize the graphical performance of your PC.
+For this reason, we have decided to review the top high-end graphics cards that will maximize the graphical performance of your PC.

 Nvidia Titan RTX

 The Nvidia Titan RTX is not a GPU meant exclusively for gaming.
 In fact, Nvidia didn’t even design it to be used for it.
 Its intended use is for work relating to AI (Artificial Intelligence), deep learning, Machine Learning, CAD, animation, 3D modeling, and other intensive work.
-However, due to this GPU being incredibly advanced, it’s still possibly the best performing gaming GPU currently on the market.
+However, due to this GPU being incredibly advanced, it’s still possibly the most amazing performing gaming GPU currently on the market.

 That said, this GPU is an absolute beast in every sense of the word, it goes far beyond the capabilities of most modern GPU’s.
 Its 4608 CUDA cores, 26 GB of high bandwidth HBM2 memory, 72 RT (Ray Tracing) cores, and 576 Tensor cores makes it a truly majestic GPU.
 It also supports DLSS (Deep Learning Super-Sampling) which greatly helps in improving the graphical performance of your games.

 However, this high-end graphics card is costly when it comes to price as it is up to 50% more expensive than the RTX 2080 Ti.
 If you intend to use it just for gaming, you’re better off getting the RTX 2080Ti.
-But if you are a PC enthusiast looking for the best and fastest graphics card, look no further than the Titan RTX.
+But if you are a PC enthusiast looking for the fastest graphics card, look no further than the Titan RTX.

 The Nvidia GeForce RTX 2080Ti is the best gaming GPU to hit the market.
 Clocking in with a price of over $1000 it damn well should be.
 With a base clock of 1,450MHz, 11GB DDR6, and 4352 CUDA cores, this high-end graphics card will run most if not all games extremely smoothly.
 It also has 68 RT cores, 544 Tensor cores, and DLSS support for improved sharpness, smoothness, and overall graphical performance.